Friday, June 21

 FREE for children 11 and under

-The Dallas Arts District, in collaboration with Dallas Museum of Art Late Nights and Nasher Sculpture Center ‘til Midnight, present the second annual Dallas Arts District Pride Block Party.
+The Dallas Arts District, in collaboration with Dallas Museum of Art Late Nights and Nasher Sculpture Center ‘til Midnight, presents the second annual Dallas Arts District Pride Block Party.
 In celebration of national LGBTQ Pride Month, join us in the heart of the Dallas Arts District for pride-themed tours, performances, story time, movies, local artists, food trucks, makers and artisans, drag shows, runways, outdoor activities, and more!
 Don’t miss this lively intersection of arts, culture, and LGBTQ community pride!

 DMA Program Highlights: